 Todd McFarlane Net Worth

-He subsequently left Marvel and created the umbrella company, Image Comics, with a group of colleagues.
-He launched his own company, Todd McFarlane Productions, and released "Spawn".
-The debut issue still holds the record for the highest selling independent comic book of all time.
+The "Spawn" debut issue still holds the record for the highest selling independent comic book of all time.
 He launched an independent own film and animation studio which also develops video games, among other projects.
-His independently financed and relased 1997 film version of "Spawn" earned $90 million on a budget of $45 million.
+His independently financed and released 1997 film version of "Spawn" earned $90 million on a budget of $45 million.

 |Net Worth:||$300 Million|